luismartinezs/react-katas/README.md

 ## Issues

-If have any trouble, please open an issue in github
+If have any trouble, please open an issue in github: [https://github.com/luismartinezs/react-katas](https://github.com/luismartinezs/react-katas)